-The leverage of machine learning, along with big data, as the combination to unlock the potential of and new opportunities in IoT was also already on the list of IoT predictions for 2017 with findings from Ovum whereby the shift to the edge and the advent of new data analytics streaming tools were mentioned as important steps “to feed machine-learning engines and more AI applications”.
-Moreover, Ovum stated, IoT and connected systems drive the adoption of AI as intelligent automation is needed to make sense of the big data that is generated from sensors.
+The leverage of machine learning, along with big data, as the combination to unlock the potential of and new opportunities in IoT was also already on the list of IoT predictions for 2017 whereby the shift to the edge and the advent of new data analytics streaming tools were mentioned as important steps “to feed machine-learning engines and more AI applications”.
+Moreover, as Ovum stated, IoT and connected systems drive the adoption of AI as intelligent automation is needed to make sense of the big data that is generated from sensors.

 Perhaps an overview of some examples where this is already the case might make it more tangible.
 Before starting let’s point out two things.
 First, both IoT and AI are umbrella terms, not technologies.
 When looking under the hood of IoT and AI it isn’t that hard to understand what both have in common: data turned into information into intelligence into decisions for meaningful purposes across several use cases.
 We also will look a bit deeper though, among others at some areas where AI is changing the various technologies and levels in the bigger IoT and Industrial IoT picture.